bartkl/presentations/cimug2024/index.md

 ---

-LinkML also supports other URI mappings...
+LinkML also supports other kinds of URI mappings.
-* including expressing relations to business glossary terms using SKOS.
+* Most notably expressing narrower, broader or exact matches to terms using SKOS.

 ---